 Can you make Black Forest Cupcakes without alcohol?

 While Black Forest Cake is traditionally boozy, you can absolutely make an alternative without alcohol.
-The alcohol I chose for these Black Forest Cupcakes was Cherry Brandy and Amaretto, as I like the flavour they create, but you can achieve this without alcohol!
+The alcohol I chose for these Black Forest Cupcakes was Cherry Brandy and Amaretto, as I like the flavor they create, but you can achieve this without alcohol!

-The easiest substitution is to try and get cherry flavoured coffee syrup - a lot of places will sell these for the at-home baristas.
+The easiest substitution is to try and get cherry-flavoured coffee syrup - a lot of places will sell these for at-home baristas.
 This would replace the cherry brandy.
 Then for the amaretto flavour you can get amaretto syrup or even almond syrup will do the job.
 If substituting the alcohol for syrup though, just use a few pumps of syrup rather than the quantities of alcohol in the recipe!

 Recipe